VTheodoro/VTheodoro/README.md

 - ⚖️ "Balanceiro" at Jorcal Engenharia e Construções S/A
    - ⚖️ Truck entry and exit control, spreadsheet filling and stock control.

-## 🙋 Sobre Mim
-I'm a Brazilian student passionate about technology and innovation.
-I am currently studying Systems Development at ETEC Registro and improving my skills in web development, programming languages and video editing.
-I am a dedicated, creative person and I am always looking for new challenges in the technology field.